zfit/zfit-tutorials/README.rst

 62 Multidimensional custom PDF
 ------------------------------

-Building a pdf in multiple dimensions and registering an analytic integral
+Building a pdf in multiple dimensions and registering an analytic integral.